Minty-Crisp/AUXL/README.md

 - ondelayrun : Run auxl object method on delay.
 - onintervalrun : Run auxl object method on interval.
 - raycast-teleportation-select : spawn a teleport select button on click.
+- teleportation-to : Use specific XYZ coords to move the player to on specified event such as click object.

-# v0.3 Recent Updates (Not Added to Notes Yet) : :zap:
+# A Few Misc Updates : :zap:
-- Collision & Trigger map expanded to support height levels.
-Height blocks every 1 meter.
-Grid objects can take up multiple height sections at a time.
-Player while standing will hit 2 height levels, but crouching will only hit 1 height level.
-When crouching under a collision object, player cannot stand until cleared.
-- New Collision based ObjGen Gate.
-Allow pass through in a specific direction to close the gate behind the user.
-Can otherwise trigger close or opening of Gate.
-- Movement on collision now continues by skimming walls and floor/ceilings instead of stopping when at edge/collision including when flying.
-- Fixed an issue regarding diagonal collision detection
-- Creature now has a body
+- Max scene load time setting for max time under transition animation while assets load in-between scenes.
+- Event and Interaction Instructions now support a relay which links a different auxlObject and methods to run on defined object's event/interaction.
+- Added Save/Load/Reset system to store profile, date/time/visit, location, support of auxl object flags and more.
+- Generate new Core Data, Core or Layer from a previously existing object with overwrite protection and customization support via auxl.coreDataFromTemplate(), auxl.coreFromTemplate() and auxl.layerFromTemplate().
+- Added pagenation to support more than 7 options in the Quick Travel Menu
 - Scene Info can now take in a spawnPos object to set the default spawn position when loading into the scene
 - doorway component now accepts a delay amount to postpone before swapping scenes in-case an animation needs to play like a door that opens.
 - doorway-trigger component to activate scene transition on trigger collision
-- clickaddinventory component to add an auxl object item/tool/special/etc... on click.
-Can be configured to use only once, despawn and delay to allow animation to play.
-- player method to control companion and menu.
-If menu if open, will go back 1 level.
-If menu is closed will despawn companion.
-If companion is despawned, will spawn companion.
-- Quick Hover Menu : Hold down button to spawn circle menu, hover on option and let go of button.
-Active hover selection on button up happens
-- Player equipping and unequipping inventory objects
-- acceptobject component to use player equipped object on entity
 - Updated save data to load data on same domain only
-- Zone method to change scenes using zone and scene names without key checks
 - Updated HTML menu to a state machine and synced control configuration to save profile
 - Added volume control to html system menu and syncing to profile
-- Core now has core.dom which stores the document element which can be used instead of GetEl() to avoid additional overhead
-- World Object Data can now configure day time length, max scene load time, enable inventory, collision or physics(physics to be added)
-- Event and Interaction Instructions now support a relay which links a different auxlObject and methods to run on defined object's event/interaction.
 - EdgeUpdate now accepts a new material to be used on Edges
-- Added companion UpdateMainMenu method to dynamically update the Main Menu and added to World Info via menuOption
-- Added companion UpdateMainMenuStyle method to dynamically update the Main Menu style and added to World Info via menuStyle
 - Mobile HTML UI will be hidden unless actions are assigned to them
-- Player movement is locked until world is loaded, locked when scene is changes and unlocked when scene is loaded
-- Add custom Avatar Core/Layers to Settings menu via auxl.comp.AddAvatar('Display Name','auxlObjectName');
-- VR Controller UI turned off by default and is toggleable via player method.
-- Color Lock Combination ObjGen.
-Generate a lock and combonation to run an AUXL Obj Method on correct input.
 - Organized all scripts and utilized webpack to export into a single used script.
-- Added book update method to NPC and ability to update in World data to override default basic text.
-- Color Lock ObjGen now accepts an array of characters to display if needed on top of colors and to wait till full password length input to display incorrect animation and reset
-- Added support for more then 7 options in the Quick Travel Menu
-- New component teleportation-to that takes in a specific XYZ coords to move the player to on specified event.
-- Basic Physics integration from c-frame/aframe-physics-system using CANNON.js
-- Physics Support components added such as camerasync, collision, trigger, bodymaterial, auxconstraint, auxspring, ungravity
-- Basic Physics Demo added
-- Power based interaction testing
-- Player Powers : Rubberband, Swing, Slam, Port, Dash,

-# v0.3 Currently In-Progress Updates : :cherries:
-- Support function to read any ObjGen data
-- AUXLObject Pool
-- Demo Rework & Expand
-- Wiki and Starter JS Updates
+Base assets will now also include A-Frame min.js and C-Frame Physics min.js for locally linked reference.
+- Each object generator component has a rebuild function to regenerate all defined objects upon system reset without reloading the webpage.
+- Support to add custom Object Generators to Scenario, Zone, Scene and Book trackers via auxl.AddObjGenToTracker('objectCoreName', 'SpawnMethodName', 'DespawnMethodName');

 # v0.4+ Features
 - Grid Enhancements & Features